 The movement to end our love affair with plastic took a promising step forward last month.

 Currently, the grocer industry accounts for more than 40% of all plastic packaging, which means the majority of our food is being stored in a product not only created from petroleum, but also one with a lifetime that stretches far beyond our own.
 Plastic pollution is now so widespread that scientists warn it risks permanent contamination of the natural world.
-According to recent media reports, microplastics have been found in over 90% of bottled waters (link); in 84% of tap water (link) and are being consumed by young fish, resulting in making them smaller, slower and less intelligent than their peers (link).
+According to recent media reports, microplastics have been found in over 90% of bottled waters and 84% of tap water and are being consumed by young fish, resulting in making them smaller, slower, and less intelligent than their peers.

 One good deed we can do is request a plastic-free aisle from our local grocer.
 By utilizing bio-materials, glass, and traditional packaging, we can step beyond the toxic repercussions of using long-lived plastic to contain our short-lived food—and further feed the movement to end the use of plastic as our go-to packaging, one aisle at a time.
 They’ve done it in Holland.